ChisomJude/Hands-on-Devops-Project/Contribution/Project1/readme.md

 git clone https://github.com/ChisomJude/Hands-on-Devops-Project.git
-git checkout main  # Switch to the main branch git pull origin main  # Pull the latest changes from the remote main branch git checkout -b <new-branch-name> #your branchname should be in this format yourname_surname
+git checkout main  # Switch to the main branch git pull origin main  # Pull the latest changes from the remote main branch git checkout -b <new-branch-name> #your branch name should be in this format yourname_surname
 ```
 1. Navigate to the project folder contribution/project1 `cd contribution/project1`
 2. Create a folder with your **name_surname** eg Chisom_Jude, if such name already exists,add your middlename eg Mike_Ade_Ola